 These questions are easy icebreakers.
 You can have them answer the medium ones like their favorite online work, whether they have a pet, etc.

 You can consider having a tour around the city virtually by the resident team member.
 You could also hire a resident of the city of interest who is not necessarily a team member, then have them take your team around the city from the comfort of their homes.

 For instance, they may take you around Paris via zoom.
 They will show you the streets and the various sceneries.
 Here, they could use a slow-moving vehicle or a bike, live-streaming as they ride around the city.
 They can also show you around specific areas on foot.
 If you have a global team, you can choose one city at a time, and guaranteed, you will have the time of your life.

-This activity causes unique fun for all members as it is easy to organize and offers tons of fun.
+A virtual scavenger hunt is easy to organize.
 First, you’ll have the team on a zoom call or any other platform of your choice.
 Then, you will issue a challenge whereby everyone should collect certain items from their houses within a specified time.